Are You Called to Share the Secret?

 When I first started sharing about my abortion, it resulted in great pain and embarrassment to my parents.
 That intense pressure only drew me closer to God to determine if sharing this testimony was His real Will for my life.

-With a series of confirmations, I continued to speak in spite of the fact that it was wounding my parents.
+With a series of confirmations, I continued to speak although it was wounding my parents.
 God’s voice in my heart said that the needs of the many outweighed the needs of the few (my parents).
 Thankfully, He took care of my parents during that difficult period, providing comfort and support and eventually brought healing to our family.

 Many express this calling to share their abortion stories as a desire to break free from their self-imposed prison of secrecy and become “silent no more.”
 This phrase originated with a book by that title.
 I read this book when I entered the pro-life arena in 1991 upon my employment at Focus on the Family.
 The post-abortive stories allowed me to understand that my pain was typical and that many of my apprehensions in life could be related to my abortion choice.